oanda/apidocs/v1/stream.md

 There is a re-connection rate limit in place and is enforced.
 Clients whose re-connection attempts exceeds this limit will receive HTTP 429 error responses.

-Client applications are recommended to utilize a backoff implementation for reconnection attempts.
+Client applications are recommended to utilize a backoff implementation for re-connection attempts.
 Implementation includes the [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff).

-* For example, if your re-connection attempt recevies a HTTP error, back off for 1 second before initiating the next reconnection attempt.
+* For example, if your re-connection attempt recevies a HTTP error, back off for 1 second before initiating the next re-connection attempt.
 Double the back off interval until the connection is successfully established.